EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

    multiple uses --- containing information for many kinds of calculations, or as a kind of data base.

-4. The parser can read algebraic expressions.
+4. The parser can evaluate algebraic expressions.
 Variables can be assigned and used in the expressions.
 Expression syntax is similar to C, and uses essentially the same syntax as [algebraic expressions](/docs/input/preprocessor/#syntax-of-algebraic-expressions) in the preprocessor.